 “I’m the king of the world!”
-You scream it, arms wide, adrenaline surging… Then BOOM—iceberg ahead.
-Welcome to Titanic Escape Simulator, the upcoming PlayStation 5 game that throws you headfirst into one of history’s most infamous disasters.
-No romance, no dancing in the boiler room—just cold water, high stakes, and the burning question: could you make it out alive?
+You scream it, arms wide, adrenaline surging⊠Then BOOM, iceberg ahead.
+Welcome to Titanic Escape.
+The upcoming PlayStation 5 game, Titanic Escape Simulator, immerses you in one of historyâs most infamous disasters.
+No romance, no dancing in the boiler room, just cold water, high stakes, and the burning question: could you make it out alive?

-Coming in early 2026, this isn’t just another Titanic game.
-It’s a historical survival horror, a high-pressure escape room, and an emotional rollercoaster through the doomed voyage of the RMS Titanic.
+Coming in early 2026, the PlayStation 5 title isnât just another Titanic game.
+Itâs a historical survival horror, a high-pressure escape room, and an emotional rollercoaster through the doomed voyage of the RMS Titanic.

 What is Titanic Escape Simulator?

 At its core, Titanic Escape Simulator is part survival game, part historically accurate experience, and entirely heart-pounding.
-You step into the leather shoes (and possibly corset) of a third-class passenger on April 14, 1912—just hours before everything goes down… literally.
+You step into the leather shoes (and possibly corset) of a third-class passenger on April 14, 1912, just hours before everything goes down… literally.

-As the iceberg hits, you’ve got one job: escape.
+As the iceberg hits, youâve got one job: escape.

-This isn’t a slow, cinematic stroll through the ship.
-You’ll be sprinting through flooding hallways, solving life-or-death puzzles, choosing who to save, and maybe even rowing a lifeboat with frozen fingers.
+This isnât a slow, cinematic stroll through the ship.
+Youâll be sprinting through flooding hallways, solving life-or-death puzzles, choosing who to save, and maybe even rowing a lifeboat with frozen fingers.

 Key features teased so far: